-- A. Each department/school, or college without departments, shall develop criteria for distinguished professor including those expressed below in this section which cannot be implemented without approval by both the dean and the Provost.
-In colleges without departments, the entire college faculty functions as the departmental faculty. - B. The applicant shall excel in teaching at the University at a level significantly beyond the current expectations for the rank of professor. - C. The applicant shall excel in scholarly activity (pedagogical or discipline specific) or artistic performance at the University at a level significantly beyond the current expectations for the rank of professor, with a record that is widely recognized as being exemplary. - D. The applicant shall have made sufficient contributions to the discipline to be nationally recognized. - E. The applicant is expected to have demonstrated and maintained high standards of professional conduct.
+- A. Each department/school, or college without departments, shall develop criteria for distinguished professor including those expressed below in this section which cannot be implemented without approval by both the dean and the Provost. - B. The applicant shall excel in teaching at the University at a level significantly beyond the current expectations for the rank of professor. - C. The applicant shall excel in scholarly activity (pedagogical or discipline specific) or artistic performance at the University at a level significantly beyond the current expectations for the rank of professor, with a record that is widely recognized as being exemplary. - D. The applicant shall have made sufficient contributions to the discipline to be nationally recognized. - E. The applicant is expected to have demonstrated and maintained high standards of professional conduct.